calvinalkan/better-wordpress-hooks/README.md

 }}
 ```

-Before the Dispatcher dispatches an event that uses this trait the shouldDispatch Method is called and evaluated.
+Before the Dispatcher dispatches an event that uses this trait the `shouldDispatch` Method is called and evaluated.
 If it
-returns false
+returns false,
-**the event will not be fired by Wordpress at all**.
-It will never hit the Plugin/Hook Api, and **no instance**
+**the event will not be fired by WordPress at all**.
+It will never hit the Plugin/Hook API and **no instance**
 of ``ProcessGiftCards, Mailer and Logger`` **will be ever be created**.

 #### Interfaces instead of concrete implementations.